expyriment/expyriment/documentation/sphinx/Installation.Android.rst

 ---------------------
 The easiest way to run experiments on Android devices is to use our "Expyriment Android Runtime" appplication.
-You can download the current version from our `Android download page`_.
+You can download the current version from our `Android release page`_.

 Installing Expyriment scripts